wavefrontHQ/docs/pages/doc/proxies_configuring.md

     2013-11-18 18:02:35,061 WARN  [com.wavefront.daemon.QueuedSshDaemonService] current retry queue sizes: [1/0/0/0]

 By default, there are 4 threads (and 4 buffer files) waiting to retry points once the connections are up; this line shows how many blocks of points have been stored by each thread (in this case, the first thread has 1 block of queued points, while the second, third, and fourth threads all have 0 blocks).
 These lines are only printed when there are points in the queue; you'll never see a line with all 0's in the queue sizes.
-Once the connection to the Wavefront servers has been established, and all the threads have sent the past data to us, you'll see a single line like this in wavefront.log:
+Once the connection to the Wavefront servers has been established, and all the threads have sent the past data to us, you'll see a single line like this in `wavefront.log`:

     2013-11-18 18:59:46,665 WARN [com.wavefront.daemon.QueuedSshDaemonService] retry queue has been cleared

-## Log Configuration
+## Logging

 The Wavefront proxy supports two log files: proxy log and blocked point log.
 To keep the log file sizes reasonable and avoid filling up the disk with logs, both log files are automatically rotated and purged periodically.
-You configure the log file locations and rotation rules in `/etc/wavefront/wavefront-proxy/log4j2.xml`.
+You configure the log file locations and rotation rules in `<wavefront_config_path>/log4j2.xml`.
 For details on log4j2 configuration, see [Log4j Configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html).

 ### Proxy Log

-By default, proxy log entries are logged to `/var/log/wavefront/wavefront.log`.
+By default, proxy log entries are logged to `<wavefront_log_path>/wavefront.log`.
 The log file is rolled over every day and when its size reaches 100MB.
 When there are 30 log files, older files are deleted.

 ### Blocked Point Log